BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - **"Let him go or I'll have you, Longshanks!"** `ACTIVE`

-If Frodo is Engaged in a Fight within 6" of Sam, then Sam may call a [Heroic Combat] for free.
-If the action is successful, Sam must use the following move to join Frodo's combat, or move as close as possible to Frodo.
+During the Declare Heroic Actions step of the Fight Phase, if Frodo is Engaged in Combat and is within 6" of Sam, then Sam may declare a free [Heroic Combat].
+If this [Heroic Combat] is successful, then Sam must use the following Move to join Frodo's Combat.
+If this is not possible, then Sam must Move as close as possible to Frodo.
+Sam cannot use this special rule if he is in the same Combat as Frodo.

 - **Frying Pan** `ACTIVE`

-If Sam wins a Duel Roll, he may choose to use his frying pan instead of making Strike.
-Choose one enemy Infantry model in the Combat (but not a Monster) and roll a D6.
-On a 4+, that model is stunned and cannot Move the following turn.
+Instead of making Strikes if he wins a Duel Roll, Sam may choose to use his Frying Pan as a weapon.
+Choose one enemy Infantry model involved in the Combat (with the exception of a Monster) and roll a D6.
+On a 4+, the chosen model is stunned by the hit and cannot Move during the following turn, but may otherwise act normally.

 </div>